MacGillivray's WarblerGeothlypis tolmiei

 - Cool Facts

-- MacGillivray's Warbler nests from near sea level to as high as 3,000 meters (9842 ft) in elevation.
+- MacGillivray's Warblers nest from near sea level to as high as 10,000 feet in elevation.

-- The oldest recorded MacGillivray's Warbler was a male, and at least 4 years, 1 month old when it was recaptured and rereleased during banding operations in Oregon.
+- The oldest recorded MacGillivray's Warbler was a male at least 4 years, 1 month old when it was recaptured and rereleased during banding operations in Oregon.